gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

         After buying the game, go to the library, select the game and right click - Manage - CD keys and copy the key somewhere.
 You can refund it now.
     === "Trying out random GFWL keys online"
-        This one is pretty self-explanatory - just go around online and look for random GFWL keys - they have multiple uses, so you might get lucky.
+        This one is pretty self-explanatory - just go around online and look for random GFWL keys - preferably with [Legacy (Per-Title 5x5) activation](https://www.pcgamingwiki.com/wiki/Games_for_Windows_-_LIVE#List_of_games_using_Games_for_Windows_-_LIVE) - they have multiple uses, so you might get lucky.
 These two Discord servers might help you:

         [:simple-discord: Grand Theft RevIVal](https://discord.gg/Wn5eCWGcpb){ .md-button .md-button--primary } [:simple-discord: Games For Windows Live Hub](https://discord.gg/d97u73k2TV){ .md-button .md-button--primary }
     === "RevIVal's community method"
-        This Discord server is also one of the servers where you can find people to play multiplayer with.
         The channel with the activation method is `#gfwl-keys` (for promotion and respect reasons, I won't link it here directly), but check out the server itself too, we're welcome to anyone!

         [:simple-discord: Grand Theft RevIVal](https://discord.gg/Wn5eCWGcpb){ .md-button .md-button--primary }
     After you acquired the key and activated the game(again, this might take another 5-10 minutes, so get yourself a tea or something), you're ready to play!
 ???+ tip "Joining/Creating Lobbies"
-    Either use the in-game phone's Multiplayer - LIVE option to join or create a lobby, or add friends in the ++home++ overlay and join their lobbies instead.
+    Either use the in-game phone's Multiplayer - LIVE - Player Match option to join or create a lobby, or add friends in the ++home++ overlay and join their lobbies instead.

     - Explanations of menu options:
-        * ==Player Match== allows to join an existing lobby of a *specific* gamemode.
+        * ==Quick Match== allows to join a random existing lobby of a *specific* gamemode.
         * ==Custom Match== allows to find an existing lobby of *any* gamemode.
         * ==Create Match== allows to create a lobby yourself.